 Arthur Street Building in North Sydney, Australia sealed its ductwork with Aeroseal.

-Consulting engineers had originally told the owners that without sealing leaks in the ductwork, the building’s state-of-the-art chilled beam system would never operate efficiently.
-However, the owners were told that manual sealing would cost $3 million and include a year of disruptive work — and so they put off the project until the impending sale required an immediate fix.
+Consulting engineers told the owners that without sealing leaks in the ductwork, the building’s state-of-the-art chilled beam system would never operate efficiently.
+However, the owners were told that manual duct sealing would cost $3 million and include a year of disruptive work — and so they put off the project until the impending sale required an immediate fix.

 It took Clean-Air three weekends – a total of about 9 days to effectively seal the entire duct system.
 The final cost was about 10% of the estimated cost for manual sealing.
 When finished, the building surpassed all code requirements for top ratings.
 By eliminating virtually all leakage, the engineers were able, for the first time, to turn down A/C power while increasing the comfort of the entire building.
-By calculating the cost of conditioning the “lost air” engineers estimated an ROI of less than two years.
+By calculating the cost of conditioning the “lost air” engineers estimated an ROI of fewer than two years.

 “The Aeroseal technology allowed us to seal the entire 23-story duct system in a matter of days, without disrupting the existing tenants.
-We estimated that a job that was once cost prohibitive would now pay for itself in less than two years.
+We estimated that a job that was once cost-prohibitive would now pay for itself in less than two years.
 We now recommend Aeroseal to most of our clients.
 We have yet to find a building that meets today’s standards for duct leaks and, in most cases, Aeroseal is the only sensible, cost-effective means of fixing the problem.”
 Rob Lord, Managing Director, Seed Engineering